pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 Multiple maths libraries are available in the classic library.
 See [Classic Maths Libraries](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries).

-Two generic maths libraries are available with the classic library [_genmath_](https://github.com/z88dk/z88dk/tree/master/libsrc/math/genmath) and [_math48_](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float).
+Three generic maths libraries are available with the classic library [_genmath_](https://github.com/z88dk/z88dk/tree/master/libsrc/math/genmath), [_math48_](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float) and [_bbcmath_][https://github.com/z88dk/z88dk/tree/master/libsrc/math/bbcmath]

-Both libraries perform roughly identically and have the same amount of precision (40 bit mantissa, 7 bit exponent), however the register usage of the libraries is different. _genmath_ uses the `ix` register and in particular the undocumented opcodes that use `ixl` and `ixh`.
+_genmath_ and _math48_ perform roughly identically and have the same amount of precision (40 bit mantissa, 8 bit exponent), however the register usage of the libraries is different. _genmath_ uses the `ix` register and in particular the undocumented opcodes that use `ixl` and `ixh`.
 As a result, it cannot be used on either
 Rabbit or Z180 processors. _math48_ on the other hand makes extensive use of the alternate register set.

+_bbcmath__ provides a 32 bit mantissa, 8 bit exponent and is generally faster than the 40bit libraries.
+It does however make extensive use of the alternate register set and may not be suitable for all targets.

 The ZX Spectrum, ZX81, CPC and z88 platforms additionally provide a maths library that utilises the floating point calculator within their ROMs.
 These provide a lower degree of precision (a 32 bit mantissa), the trade-off being that they use less of your application memory.